-- (1) Rules of Court may be made by the Superior Number of the Royal Court, with the advice and assistance of the Rules Committee, to give effect to this Law, any enactment made under this Law or any amendment made by this Law to any other enactment. - (2) Rules of Court made under this Article may, in particular, make provision - (a) with respect to the procedure to be followed in any relevant proceedings (including the manner in which any application is to be made or other proceedings commenced); - (b) as to the persons entitled to participate in any relevant proceedings, whether as parties to the proceedings or by being given the opportunity to make representations to the court; - (c) with respect to the documents and information to be furnished, and notices to be given, in connection with any relevant proceedings; - (d) with respect to preliminary hearings; - (e) for the service outside Jersey in such circumstances and in such manner as may be prescribed, of any notice of proceedings in the court; - (f) enabling the court, in such circumstances as may be prescribed, to proceed on any application even though the respondent has not been given notice of the proceedings; and - (g) authorizing the Judicial Greffier to discharge the functions of the court with respect to such relevant proceedings as may be prescribed. - (3) In paragraph (2) -

-"notice of proceedings" means a summons or such other notice of proceedings as is required; and "given" in relation to a summons, means "served";

-"relevant proceedings" means any application made, or proceedings brought, under any of the provisions mentioned in paragraph (1) and any part of such proceedings.

-(4) This Article and any other power in this Law to make Rules of Court are not to be taken as in any way limiting any other power of the Superior Number of the Royal Court to make Rules of Court.
+- (1) Rules of Court to give effect to this Law, any enactment made under this Law or any amendment made by this Law to any other enactment, may be made by - (a) the Superior Number of the Royal Court, with the advice and assistance of the Rules Committee; or - (b) if the Criminal Procedure Rules Committee considers it appropriate, the Criminal Procedure Rules Committee.34 - (2) Rules of Court made under this Article may, in particular, make provision - (a) with respect to the procedure to be followed in any relevant proceedings (including the manner in which any application is to be made or other proceedings commenced); - (b) as to the persons entitled to participate in any relevant proceedings, whether as parties to the proceedings or by being given the opportunity to make representations to the court; - (c) with respect to the documents and information to be furnished, and notices to be given, in connection with any relevant proceedings; - (d) with respect to preliminary hearings; - (e) for the service outside Jersey in such circumstances and in such manner as may be prescribed, of any notice of proceedings in the court; - (f) enabling the court, in such circumstances as may be prescribed, to proceed on any application even though the respondent has not been given notice of the proceedings; and - (g) authorizing the Judicial Greffier to discharge the functions of the court with respect to such relevant proceedings as may be prescribed. - (3) In paragraph (2) - "notice of proceedings" means a summons or such other notice of proceedings as is required; and "given" in relation to a summons, means "served"; - "relevant proceedings" means any application made, or proceedings brought, under any of the provisions mentioned in paragraph (1) and any part of such proceedings. - (4) This Article and any other power in this Law to make Rules of Court are not to be taken as in any way limiting any other power of the Superior Number of the Royal Court to make Rules of Court.